opensourcepledge/opensourcepledge.com/README.md

    you depend on, you can use a tool like [Thanks.dev](https://thanks.dev/).
 2. **Create a short JSON file with your company and donation info**, and host it at any URL you wish.
 You can check out an [example JSON report][example-report] or the [full schema][schema].
-You should update this JSON file at least yearly — we'll fetch it regularly.
-We understand your fiscal year might end on various dates — you can record the end date of your fiscal year in the `dateYearEnding` field.
+   * You should update this JSON file at least yearly — we'll fetch it regularly.
+   * We understand your fiscal year might end on various dates — you can record the end date of your fiscal year in the `dateYearEnding` field.
+   * The logo image in `urlSquareLogoWithBackground` should be square and have a non-transparent background.
+Please try to keep this image under 200x200px, and to compress it appropriately.
 3. **Create a pull request to add yourself to the member list** by changing [members.csv][members-csv].
 4. **Include links to your branding materials** in the pull request so that we